argoproj/argo-workflows/docs/quick-start.md

 To see how Argo works, you can install it and run examples of simple workflows and workflows that use artifacts.

-Firstly, you'll need a Kubernetes cluster and `kubectl` set-up
+Firstly, you'll need a Kubernetes cluster and `kubectl` set-up.

 ## Install Argo Workflows